Last Updated on February 17, 2022 by Mark Ferguson

-Real estate is one of the best ways for the everyday person to make it big but it is not easy to get started!
+Real estate is one of the best ways for the everyday person to make it big but it is not easy to get started, let alone buy another rental property!
 It takes money, perseverance, and guts to buy real estate and use it for an investment.
 A lot of people want to become investors but never pull the trigger.
 While real estate can be hard, it is not as hard as many think it is if you use the right strategies.
 I have been investing for many years, and real estate has made me many millions of dollars, but I did not start with a lot of money or properties!
 With prices increasing in many parts of the country it has become even more difficult to get into real estate and that is why these strategies can be even more important to use.
 If you want to build wealth, real estate is one of the best ways to do it and it may not cost you as much as you think!
+But how much exactly does it cost to buy another rental property?

 The video below also goes over these strategies in detail.

-How much money do you normally need to buy an investment property?
+How much money do you normally need to buy another rental property?

 A typical investment property will take at least a 20% down payment plus you may have to pay closing costs, make repairs, and need reserves as well.
 When buying rentals these costs can really add up as you can see below: